lxsllvn/spruceGBS/07_site_discovery/mqforensics/README.md

 ## Performance notes

-- Single pass per BAM; per-site stats kept in memory only for current interval.
+- `analyze`: Single pass per BAM; per-site stats kept in memory only for current interval.
+- `summarize`: Streaming reducer; memory ~depth of site × #metrics.
+Sorting is the bottleneck; external sort is used for large files.
 - Read vectors (for medians/SDs) scale with depth per site; tested with BAMs with average depths of ~30-80x.
 For ultra-deep data, open an issue and we (realistically, ChatGPT) can switch medians to streaming/selection.
+- Tested at scale: hundreds of BAMs → 300M+ per-site rows → summarized on 6 GB/core.

 ## Troubleshooting